Queries

 The Data Manipulation Language (DML) is the subset of SQL used to add, update and delete data:INSERT INTO My_table (field1, field2, field3) VALUES ('test', 'N', NULL);

-modifies a set of existing table rows, e.g.,:
+UPDATEmodifies a set of existing table rows, e.g.,:

 UPDATE My_table SET field1 = 'updated value' WHERE field2 = 'N';

-removes existing rows from a table, e.g.,:
+DELETEremoves existing rows from a table, e.g.,:

 DELETE FROM My_table WHERE field2 = 'N';

-elements.
+TRUNCATEdeletes all data from a table in a very fast way.
+It usually implies a subsequent COMMIT operation.MERGEis used to combine the data of multiple tables.
+It combines theINSERTandUPDATEelements.
 It is defined in the SQL:2003 standard; prior to that, some databases provided similar functionality via different syntax, sometimes called "upsert".

 Transaction controls

-or similar statement, the semantics of SQL are implementation-dependent.
+COMMIT statement completes, the transaction's changes cannot be rolled back.COMMIT and ROLLBACK terminate the current transaction and release data locks.
+In the absence of a START TRANSACTION or similar statement, the semantics of SQL are implementation-dependent.
 Example: A classic bank transfer of funds transaction.START TRANSACTION; UPDATE Account SET amount=amount-200 WHERE account_number=1234; UPDATE Account SET amount=amount+200 WHERE account_number=2345; IF ERRORS=0 COMMIT; IF ERRORS<>0 ROLLBACK;

 Data definition